Mub1532/uni-fyp-23144792/README.md

 ---

 ## Features
-- **Dashboard** — Overview of your day, upcoming tasks, and AI-generated summaries
+- **Dashboard** - Overview of your day, upcoming tasks, and AI-generated summaries
-- **Calendar** — Full interactive calendar with drag-and-drop scheduling
+- **Calendar** - Full interactive calendar with drag-and-drop scheduling
-- **Calendar** — Full interactive calendar with drag-and-drop scheduling
+- **Calendar** - Full interactive calendar with drag-and-drop scheduling
-- **Schedule** — View and manage your timetable and planned sessions
+- **Schedule** - View and manage your timetable and planned sessions easily in the dashboard.
-- **Rich Notes** — Create Notes with a rich live preview text editor
+- **Rich Notes** - Create Notes with a rich live preview text editor
-- **AI Planner** — Automatically plans and schedules tasks and calendar based on your preferences and natural language descriptions of what you want to to do.
+- **AI Planner** - Automatically plans and schedules tasks and calendar based on your preferences and natural language descriptions of what you want to to do.
-- **Google Calendar Sync** — Sync your events with Google Calendar , More Providers added for future improvements
+- **Google Calendar Sync** - Sync your events with Google Calendar, soon will include more providers such as Outlook Calendar, iCloud

 ---

 ## Methods
-- **Frontend & Backend** — Next.js (TypeScript)
+- **Frontend & Backend** - Next.js (TypeScript)
-- **Styling** — Tailwind CSS, SCSS
+- **Styling** - Tailwind CSS, SCSS
-- **Database** — MySQL via Drizzle ORM
+- **Database** - MySQL via Drizzle ORM
-- **Auth** — JWE encrypted cookies (`jose`, A256GCM), bcrypt for hashing info such as email and password, Google OAuth for the integration
+- **Auth** - JWE encrypted cookies (`jose`, A256GCM), bcrypt for hashing info such as email and password, Google OAuth for the integration with Google Calendar

 ---